Salisbury, Queensland: Transport

 Commuter trains on the Beenleigh line stop at Salisbury railway station.

 The suburb is served by Transport for Brisbane buses, namely the P119 QE2 Hospital-City route, the 120 Garden City-City route, the 121 Salisbury-Fortitude Valley route, the 124 Sunnybank-Fortitude Valley route, and the 125 Garden City-Fortitude Valley route.
 Also, along the Salisbury side of Beaudesert Road, the 110 Inala-City route, the 115 Calamvale-City route, and the 117 Acacia Ridge-Woolloongabba route stop at Beaudesert Rd at Moorooka South, stop 38.

 Salisbury is located in the Translink zone 2.

 A business case has been opened by the Government of Australia and Queensland Government for a proposed passenger rail service from Salisbury to Beaudesert, which would use the existing NSW TrainLink railway from Salisbury to Undullah, then a soon to be built railway from Undullah to Beaudesert.

+Main roads

+Salisbury has four major roads that run throughout the suburb: